-“Freedom and Passion for Humanity”: a review of Ahmad Shamlou’s Elegies of the Earth: Selected Poems by Samad Josef Alavi
+“Freedom and Passion for Humanity”: Elegies of the Earth: Selected Poems by Ahmad Shamlou, reviewed by Samad Josef Alavi

 Elegies of the Earth: Selected Poems

-By Ahmad Shamlou, translated by Niloufar Talebi
+By Ahmad Shamlou, edited and translated from the Persian by Niloufar Talebi

 New York: World Poetry Books, 2025

-312 pages.
+312 pages

 Ahmad Shamlou (1925-2000) wrote a poetry of love.
-A cultural giant in twentieth century Iran, Shamlu often gets called the “poet of liberty,” a nod no doubt to his calls for people’s liberation around the globe and to his mission to liberate poetry from tradition’s bonds so that he could write a truly free verse.
-But to grasp Shamlu’s preoccupation with freedom, you also have to sense the passionate love that drives his work, a passion above all else for humanity and humankind as fundamentally creative beings.
-Sometimes Shamlu’s poems express love directly for the common people: The tree speaks with the woods/ the weed with the field/ the star with the galaxy/ and I / speak with you… (“Common Love,” 1957) while at others they express reverence for revolutionaries so filled with love for their people that they willingly give their lives in battle or before firing squads in the name of a liberation to come: Ah, of whom am I speaking?/ We live unaware of why/ They die well aware of why. (“The Chasm,” 1975).
-But even in his romantic odes to his muse and (third) wife, Shamlu’s love comes out as a celebration of the human being: Your lips,/ tender as a poem,/ turn the most carnal kisses into innocence so pure/ they could make a caveman human. (“Aida in the Mirror,” 1963).
-To be human, for Shamlu, means to be endowed with a unique potential to imagine and create new worlds.
-You don’t demand that individuals be left free to make their own destinies, as Shamlu’s poems do again and again, if you don’t, on a profound level, feel love for your fellow human being.
+A cultural giant in twentieth century Iran, Shamlou often gets called the “poet of liberty,” a nod no doubt to his calls for people’s liberation around the globe and to his mission to liberate poetry from tradition’s bonds so that he could write a truly free verse.
+But to grasp Shamlou’s preoccupation with freedom, you also have to sense the passionate love that drives his work, a passion above all else for humanity and humankind as fundamentally creative beings.
+Sometimes Shamlou’s poems express love directly for the common people: The tree speaks with the woods/ the weed with the field/ the star with the galaxy/ and I / speak with you… (“Common Love,” 1957) while at others they express reverence for revolutionaries so filled with love for their people that they willingly give their lives in battle or before firing squads in the name of a liberation to come: Ah, of whom am I speaking?/ We live unaware of why/ They die well aware of why. (“The Chasm,” 1975).
+But even in his romantic odes to his muse and (third) wife, Shamlou’s love comes out as a celebration of the human being: Your lips,/ tender as a poem,/ turn the most carnal kisses into innocence so pure/ they could make a caveman human. (“Aida in the Mirror,” 1963).
+To be human, for Shamlou, means to be endowed with a unique potential to imagine and create new worlds.
+You don’t demand that individuals be left free to make their own destinies, as Shamlou’s poems do again and again, if you don’t, on a profound level, feel love for your fellow human being.

-I can only hope that the kind of loving effort that brings Elegies of the Earth to the page will inspire new readers to discover Shamlu’s spirit of revolutionary humanism.
+I can only hope that the kind of loving effort that brings Elegies of the Earth to the page will inspire new readers to discover Shamlou’s spirit of revolutionary humanism.
 We need that kind of love now more than ever.

 Samad Alavi teaches Persian and Middle Eastern Studies at the University of Oslo.
 His writing and translations have appeared in journals including Michigan Quarterly Review, Iranian Studies, and the International Journal of Middle Eastern Studies.